Featuring Dr. Tim Latham by Chi Bang

 Chi: Based on all patients you have seen in your careers, what would be the top 5 injuries?
 Please list them highest to lowest frequencies.

 Tim: Because we are chiropractors by trade, most of the people who contact us have neck and back pain.
-If we had to list specific injuries: low back disc herniations, neck disc herniations, low back sprains, hip impingement and rotator cuff pathology.
+If we had to list specific injuries: low back disc herniations, neck disc herniations, low back sprains, hip impingement, and rotator cuff pathology.
 Low back, neck, hip, shoulders would be the most common.

 Chi: Regarding your upcoming workshop titled “Gainz despite Pains,” can you speak to us about who should attend this and what they should expect to take away from it?

-Tim: Anyone in the fitness/wellness field, anyone who works with people from a movement perspective, rehab professionals, physical therapist, chiropractors, fitness professionals, strength and conditioning coaches… anyone who might see someone who is injured would be a good candidate to attend.
+Tim: Anyone in the fitness/wellness field, anyone who works with people from a movement perspective, rehab professionals, physical therapists, chiropractors, fitness professionals, strength and conditioning coaches… anyone who might see someone who is injured would be a good candidate to attend.
 Most importantly we’ll be looking at preventing injuries and properly managing injuries once they are here.
 We want to give tools to work around injuries and optimally correct them.

 We will discuss the myriad of factors that go into people getting hurt in the first place and people becoming chronic pain patients instead of continuing to work in the gym… again, we’re going to try and bridge that gap.
-Teach people what pain means, how to manage load, biomechanics and technique, the importance of stress and sleep and how that plays a role… and touch on nutrition a bit too.
-Our goal is to provide practical take home tools for people to start integrating on Monday morning.
+Teach people what pain means, how to manage load, biomechanics and technique, the importance of stress and sleep, and how that plays a role… and touch on nutrition a bit too.
+Our goal is to provide practical take-home tools for people to start integrating on Monday morning.

 Chi: How about people who are not fitness professionals and maybe looking for a way to manage their own pain, would this be a workshop for them as well?